Fall 2026 Courses

 Level 5 courses are very difficult.
 Students will be well-prepared to take math olympiads, pursue research projects, or study math at the most challenging universities.
 Students who sign up for this course can write good proofs and have very strong problem solving ability (for example at the level of AIME 6-12).

-4N content may include:
+4E content may include:

-- triangle centers and special configurations
+- triangle trig and spherical geometry

-5N content may include:
+5E content may include:

-- advanced induction strategy
+- advanced modular arithmetic

 Contact